cc-archive/cc-global-components/CONTRIBUTING.md

 <script src="https://unpkg.com/axios/dist/axios.min.js"></script>
 ```

-In your development setup, we have a `isDevelopmentMode` attribute you can pass to the CC Global Header element to render placeholder Menu items.
+In your development setup, we have an `isDevelopmentMode` attribute you can pass to the CC Global Header element to render placeholder Menu items.

 ```html
 <cc-global-header donation-url="http://example.com" is-development-mode />